JSMonk/sweet-monads/iterator/README.md

 Tests if every element of the `LazyIterator` matches a predicate.

-_Warrning_: Be careful, iterator should be iterated for the computation.
+_Warning_: Be careful, iterator should be iterated for the computation.
 So it doesn't work with infinity iterable objects.

 ```typescript
 function all<I>(predicate: (i: I) => boolean): boolean;